wRabbitCodes/ResearchAgent_RAG/README.md

   Ollama can take several seconds to load and initialize on startup specially with large models.
 Also, newly formed containers suffer from cold-start issue causeing first request from our app to take significant delay.

 - **Timeouts and Slow Responses in Containerized Setup**
   Communication between the RAG app and Ollama inside Docker containers is slower compared to calling a locally installed Ollama server.
-This can cause frequent request timeouts with 30-second limits.

 - **Memory Constraints on Low-RAM Systems**
   Even though our app runs on managable memory, running Ollama with larger models requires significant RAM (≥5-6 GB). **Phi3** model uses ~2.6GB.
 Systems with less memory (e.g., 4 GB) may fail to start Ollama properly or run into out-of-memory errors.